LAMB-TARK/Extending-CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic-towards-practicality/README.md

 As an example if we want our tree to be a single name expression in node 0 with Child Left and Right equal to F (15) our RAM component should contain the 12 bit binary value 1FF in memory location 0.

-The example execution stored in ExampleExecution.txt represents the tree detailed in the submission paper sharing this Github's name.
+The example execution stored in V3TestBench0ExampleExecution.txt represents the tree detailed in the submission paper sharing this Github's name.
 A good way to visualise the tree structure is to create a spreadsheet of node ID's expression types and child pointers and use that to construct a tree diagram.

 ![Initial Graph](https://github.com/user-attachments/assets/f2c699fb-3771-4557-b9e8-3d307fa112dd)